patorjk/figlet.js/README.md

                                            |___/
 ```

 In most cases you'll either use the default setting or the "fitted" setting.
-Most fonts don't support vertical kerning, but a hand full fo them do (like the "Standard" font).
+Most fonts don't support vertical kerning, but a hand full of them do (like the "Standard" font).

 ### metadata